-8.2.5 Institutional Support (2 pages)
+8.2.5.
+Institutional Support (2 pages)

 Each application must be accompanied by a strong letter of institutional support from the president or provost or equivalent indicating commitment to the program and certifying that this is the sole application submitted by this institution in response to this RFA.
-Furthermore, the letter should indicate support of the facility for activities not related to cancer research.
-An additional letter should be submitted by the person to whom the facility director reports, ensuring that the facility will be operated in a superior fashion and discussing how this will be ascertained.
+Furthermore, the letter should indicate any support of the facility for activities not related to cancer research.
+The letter should address the intuitional oversight ensuring that the facility will be operated in a superior fashion and discussing how this will be ascertained.

-8.2.6 Resubmission Summary (1 page)
+8.2.6.
+Resubmission Summary (1 page)

+An application previously submitted to CPRIT but not funded may be resubmitted once after careful consideration of the reasons for lack of prior success.
 Applicants preparing a resubmission must describe the approach to the resubmission.
 If a summary statement was prepared for the original application review, applicants are advised to address all noted concerns.